Please select the term you wish to apply.

 Students interested in joining the Engineering Honors Program are invited to attend a 90-minute Honors application workshop.
-These workshops will be offered at a variety of dates and times in September and October and will cover a variety of professional topics.
+These workshops will be offered at a variety of dates and times in February 2024, and will cover an array of professional topics.
 Students who attend and complete a workshop will be eligible to submit an application to the Engineering Honors Program.
 You can sign-up for an application workshop here!

 - A resume